WUSTL-CSE222-FS18/studio-01-studio01_kellettrogersholzer/README.md

 (5 minutes) Designers:  Present your solutions and get the Customers' feedback.
 As a Designer you should be open to any initial reactions.
 Customers: think carefully about your original "need" and try to give both pros and cons of the proposed solutions.

 ***Q1.4 Designers: Briefly summarize their feedback for each solution:***

+1. Instead of an application, they thought a web extension would be more useful.
+In addition, they thought that people could cheat too easily by unchecking blocking boxes when the work is not actually complete or done well.

+1. They did like the idea, but it could be a little extreme, especially in instances where there are roommates involved, or the workspace is located outside of the home.

 (4 minutes): Reverse roles.
 Designers: Fill in your answers to the question above.